This Week in Transportation News: 12 Stories You Need to See

-A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including rideshare annoyances and the auction of the "Bitcoin Car."
+A roundup of the week's most newsworthy auto and transport industry press releases from PR Newswire, including the rising cost of car insurance and the arrival of the VinFast VF 8 in the U.S.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.